isomerpages/moe-anchorgreenpri/_holistic-education/Curriculum/English Language.md

 permalink: /holistic-education/curriculum/english-language/
 description: ""
 third_nav_title: Curriculum
+variant: markdown
 ---
 English Language
 ================
 ### Focus
-A Community of Confident and Competent English Learners
+To nurture confident and empathetic communicators with the love for the language
 ### Objectives
-*   To nurture confident and effective communicators with the love for the language
-*   We strive on building a strong foundation of the English Language through students’ enjoyment of the language and the promotion of reading, oracy and writing skills to develop knowledge and independent use of the language.
+We strive to build a strong foundation in the English Language by fostering students’ enjoyment of the language and promoting reading, oracy, listening and writing skills.
+This approach aims to develop knowledge and encourage independent use of the language.

 ### Pedagogy Approaches
 The school adopts **STELLAR** (**ST**rategies for **E**nglish **L**anguage **L**earning **A**nd **R**eading) in the teaching of English Language.
-STELLAR strengthens students’ language and reading skills and promotes a positive attitude towards learning using stories and strategies to engage students in the learning of English Language.
+STELLAR strengthens students’ language and reading skills while promoting a positive attitude towards learning through the use of stories and strategies to engage students in the learning of the English Language.
 <img src="/images/Curriculum/English/Stellar.jpg" style="width:100%">

 ### Key Programmes